CIVETS: Characteristics

 Though diverse in terms of geography, culture, and political system, CIVETS share several elements, most notably diversified economies and soaring young populations.
 Other similar aspects include relative political stability (particularly by historic standards), strong investment in infrastructure and higher education, reasonably sophisticated financial systems, comparatively low levels of public debt, and high overall economic growth.

 Michael Geoghegan has called these countries "the new BRICS" because of their potential as second-generation emerging economies.
 In 2010, he stated that "emerging markets will grow three times as fast as developed countries this year", adding that the center of gravity of the world was moving towards the East and the South (Asia and Latin America).

 In addition to being seen as attractive markets, the role of CIVETS countries in global governance is also discussed, especially at the G20, of which Indonesia, South Africa, and Turkey are members.
 All three nations are perceived as "development providers investing in peer-to-peer learning and horizontal partnerships and (...) are bound to become strategic players at the G20, UN and IFI levels".
 In view of this, during the 2011 annual meetings of the International Monetary Fund and the World Bank, the economy and finance ministers of the CIVETS countries established a formal mechanism for communication and coordination.

 All CIVETS countries except Colombia and South Africa are also part of the "Next Eleven" (N-11), a group of nations that will purportedly become some of the world's largest economies in the 21st century.

-Members

-Colombia

-Colombia is a member of the Pacific Alliance, the Andean Community, and the Association of Caribbean States.
-It was immersed in political repression since La Violencia.
-However, with the Constitution of 1991, the country finally reemerged democratically, though with severe obstacles from the Colombian conflict as well as political crises such as the Parapolitica scandal.
-In recent years, great strides forward have been made, with several institutional changes taking place.
-There are policies that favor the creation of new businesses, and foreigners can integrate into the market without major hurdles.
-Foreign investment increased five-fold between 2002 and 2010, and there has also been a petroleum and gas boom.
-The government is devising strategies to avoid Dutch disease as billions of dollars enter the country.